 What is mortgage forbearance?

 Mortgage forbearance is an agreement with your lender that allows you to temporarily pause or reduce mortgage payments during financial hardship.
 While it provides relief, it does not erase your debt.
-During forbearance, interest may still accrue, and you are required to resume regular payments upon the period’s end.
+During forbearance, interest may still accrue, and you are required to resume regular payments upon the end of the period.

 How does forbearance impact selling my home?

-Forbearance affects your mortgage balance as it continues to grow due to accrued interest during the period.
+Forbearance affects your mortgage balance, which continues to grow due to accrued interest during the period.
 This can influence your home’s equity and affect the proceeds from a sale.
 A proper evaluation of your home’s value is essential to determine whether selling is financially viable.

 What are the challenges of selling a home during forbearance?